whipowill/php-pd2-filter-builder/README.md

 $ php run prep
 ```

 This command scans the game files and makes sure your preferences file has everything it needs to have.
-It will retain the old values you had in your live preferences file, transfering those to the new.
+It will retain the values you have in your existing preferences file, transfering those over to the new.

 Rename the generated preferences file: